Virgins, Venuses, Miniskirts, Sorcerers, Pretty Poison, Peeping Toms & WomanEaters

 frankenstein bride Mae Clarke

-Karloff recalled “I don’t think the main screenwriter Bob Florey, really intended there to be much pathos inside the character.
+Karloff recalled, “I don’t think the main screenwriter Bob Florey really intended there to be much pathos inside the character.
 But Whale and I thought that there should be.
 We didn’t want the kind of rampaging monstrosity that Universal seemed to think we should go in for.
-We had to have pathos, Whale wanted to leave an impact.”
-And they certainly achieved that with Karloff’s performance and Whale’s vision.
+We had to have pathos; Whale wanted to leave an impact.”
+They certainly achieved that with Karloff’s performance and Whale’s vision.

-And I say this because he is born a black slate, tabula rasa.
-Only to have men of science and the surrounding community, some inherently belligerent, some like Henry’s assistant Fritz who is abusive and brutal and torture the monster, defining who he is because of his ‘difference’.
+And I say this because he was born a blank slate, tabula rasa.
+Only to have men of science and the surrounding community, some inherently belligerent, some like Henry’s assistant Fritz, who is abusive and brutal and tortures the monster, defining who he is because of his ‘difference’.
 It’s after Frankenstein’s first rampage that the monster evokes our sympathy.

 200-5 200-10